 If you spend any amount of time working on code, you probably have a favorite text editor or IDE.
 Everyone has their own opinions.
 Everyone has applications with which they are more familiar.
-I’ve went through a few different choices over the last few years, but the one I’ve stayed with 95% of the time during the last two is PHPStorm from JetBrains, which is uncharacteristic of me, because if there’s a free version of some category of application, I’ll usually make that free version work, rather than pay for commercial software.
+I’ve went through a few different choices over the last few years, but the one I’ve stayed with 95% of the time during the last two is PHPStorm from JetBrains, which is uncharacteristic of me, because if there’s a free version of some category of application, I’ll usually make that free version work, rather than pay for commercial software crowdfunding investors.
 There’s a ton of free IDEs and text editors.
 Why would I spend money on PHPStorm?
 Over the next few paragraphs, I’ll go into detail as to why I can no longer function at 100% efficiency in any other editor.
 I’ll also mention some things that I wish were better in PHPStorm.
 When I discuss the good things about PHPStorm, remember that no single thing is the reason I use and pay for the IDE.
 It’s the overall combination of all the features that I like.
-Most of these individual features are available in other editors.
 Where PHPStorm shines is it’s ability to deliver all the features I want and need in a single application.

 An IDE Needs to be Organized!